City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Yellow Layer CakesFast dome then center sinkReduce leavening slightly, trim sugar, and increase oven temperature modestly
+Yellow Layer CakesFast dome, then center drop during coolingReduce leavening slightly, trim sugar, and increase oven temperature modestly so the crumb sets sooner

-Sandwich BreadRapid proof then weak oven springTighten proof endpoint and improve early bake heat set
+Sandwich BreadRapid proof followed by weak oven springTighten the proof endpoint and improve early bake heat set before the loaf overexpands

 Seasonal Albuquerque Kitchen Notes